DJV22/Hound_PVE/README.md

 ---------------------------------------------------------------
 > !!!!!!!!!!!!!!!!!!!!!!!!!!
 THIS IS A PLACEHOLDER FOR AFTER I DEFOG MY BRAIN!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!!
 ---------------------------------------------------------------
-Insatlling wordpress on the local machine
+Installing wordpress on the local machine
 ---------------------------------------------------------------

 ---------------------------------------------------------------